phogolabs/prana/README.md

 ```

 The `-- name: show-sqlite-master` comment define the name of the command in
 your SQL script.
-Any SQL statements afterwards are considered as the command
+The SQL statement afterwards is considered as the command
 body.
+Note that the command must have only one statement.

 Then you can use the `gom` command line interface to execute the command: